zetzit/zz/README.md

 ### modules/namespaces

-alot of ZZ is inspired by rust, so it just copies the exact same namespacing concept from rust.
+alot of ZZ is inspired by rust, so it just copies the exact same namespacing concept from rust, except all symbols are C standard, without mangling.

-a function named "bob" in the file "foo.zz" in the project "yo" will be exported as C symbol "yo_foo_bob", but an import "yo::foo::bob" will bring it back in scope as just "bob"
+an export fn foo in module bar will be exported as C symbol project_bar_foo.

 ### default build system

 all build systems for C are garbage, because there are no conventions, and people want weird features.
-ZZ doesn't have any features.
-It builds a binary for a target from ZZ source files.
+ZZ will never do things like find local libraries from your linux distro.
-If you want something else, you're probably not working on embedded, so why are you here?
+If you want something like that, you're probably not working on embedded systems anyway and are better served just using a higher level language.

 ### how it looks